NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 will write for each line a camera model named ``img.tsai`` based on these measurements of camera position and orientation.
 The heights are in meters, measured above the specified datum.

-The angles are in degrees, with yaw measured from true north.
+The three angles are applied in the order roll, pitch, yaw, starting from the camera pointing straight down, which is the camera z axis.
+The yas is measured from the North direction (x axis).

 The intrinsics are taken from the sample file, an example of which is in :numref:`file_format`.
 Only the focal length, optical center, lens distortion, and pixel pitch values from such a file are used.

-The three angles are applied in the order roll, pitch, yaw, starting from the camera pointing straight down, which is the camera z axis.

 The text file passed in to ``--extrinsics`` can have the entries in any order, and additional entries as well, as long as there is one-to-one correspondence